davepinch/pinchy.cc/content/topics/astronomy/constellations/crater/en.wikipedia.org.md

 excerpt: >-
   **Crater** is a small constellation in the southern celestial hemisphere.
 Its name is the latinization of the Greek krater, a type of cup used to water down wine.
 One of the 48 constellations listed by the second-century astronomer [Ptolemy](/en.wikipedia.org/wiki/Ptolemy), it depicts a cup that has been associated with the god Apollo and is perched on the back of [Hydra](/en.wikipedia.org/wiki/Hydra_(constellation)) the water snake.
 map: Crater_IAU.svg
-subdivision-of: Southern celestial hemisphere (en.wikipedia.org)
 type: website
 url: /en.wikipedia.org/wiki/Crater_(constellation)/
 website: "https://en.wikipedia.org/wiki/Crater_(constellation)"
 tags:
   - Crater
+  - Southern celestial hemisphere (en.wikipedia.org)
   - Wikipedia
 ---